RESEARCHERS PROGRAMME

 PASSING ON KNOWLEDGE TO THE FUTURE

-The CIPF researcher development programme: A guide for predoctoral researchers
+The CIPF researcher development program: A guide for pre-doctoral researchers

 OBJECTIVE

-The purpose of the CIPF Researcher Development Programme, is to support you in your research Programme at the Centre and to give you access to the development of further skills that will assist your current research and enhance your further career prospects, in whichever direction they may lie.
+The CIPF Researcher Development Program is designed to support researchers while completing their research at the Centre and to allow them to develop and hone skills that will both help with their current research and enhance their future career prospects, in whichever direction they may lie.

-Our programme follows closely the Vitae Research Development Framework.
-This is a British approach to researcher development that has been adopted by major research funders and supported by a wide range of employers.
-Its remit is to give professional support and promotion to the personal, professional and career developments of researchers.
-It identifies the essential attributes and behaviours of highly skilled researchers necessary for success in a wide variety of careers.
+Our programme closely follows the Research Development Framework (RDF) published by Vitae.
+This approach to pre-doctoral researcher development, which originates in Britain, has been adopted by many major research funding agencies and is supported by a wide range of employers.
+Its remit is to provide professional support and to promote the personal, professional, and career development of researchers.
+It identifies the essential attributes and behaviours of highly skilled researchers that are required for success in a wide variety of careers.

-The national framework, the RDF, sets out the knowledge, behaviours and attributes of effective and highly skilled researchers.
-It is structured in four domains:
+The national RDF sets out the knowledge, behaviors, and attributes of effective and highly skilled researchers.
+It is structured into four domains:

 - Knowledge and intellectual abilities.